Outsidev/meteor-react-twitterStream/README.md

-# Twitter steam with Meteor/React
+# Twitter stream with Meteor/React